iryanazhar/GymMembershipSystem/README.md

 7.Trainers Page
 ![TRAINERS](https://github.com/user-attachments/assets/cdebe493-277d-4787-8a8b-506bacea2060)
 This is the trainer's page, where all the details of our trainers will be in this page.
+There is a add trainer button which new trainer will added into the list.

 8.Products Page
 ![no1](https://github.com/user-attachments/assets/07766f07-9587-4ab0-b589-204a11ebb9a0)